-But retirement plan participants can overcome the power of emotion by focusing on relevant research, solid data and proven strategies.
+But smart investing can overcome the power of emotion by focusing on relevant research, solid data and proven strategies.
 Here are seven principles that can help fight the urge to make emotional decisions in times of market turmoil.

 Market downturns happen frequently but don't last forever